-Several must-read engineering blogs can offer aspiring engineers a closer look at the problems professionals face daily.
-They can offer the tools and processes they develop to make their jobs easier, the ethical questions they face, and more.
-The virtual space is rife with blogs focusing on the topic of engineering, with some maintained by institutions of higher education, others by engineering departments of technology-focused companies, and still others by sole individuals.
-While the process of choosing ten great engineering blogs is admittedly subjective, we did apply a methodology (see bottom of page) to it to ensure that we surfaced blogs that were useful and relevant to student engineers
+A few must-read engineering blogs can help aspiring engineers gain insight into the challenges professionals face every day.
+The tools and processes they develop to make their jobs easier, the ethical issues they face, and more can be offered by them.
+Engineering blogs are abundant in the virtual space.
+Some are maintained by institutions of higher education, others by engineering departments of technology-focused companies and still others by individuals.
+Even though a great engineering blog selection is subjective, a methodology (see bottom of page) was applied to ensure that we chose blogs that were both useful and relevant to student engineers.

 But we have narrowed our selection to must-read engineering blogs we felt would be most informational and useful for anyone currently working towards their undergraduate or graduate engineering degree.
-These blogs cover a wide array of subjects and engineering specializations, so some may resonate more than others.
-That said, no matter the specialization, we hope that you will find at least one or two gems here to add to your regular reading list.
+A wide variety of topics and engineering specializations are covered in these blogs, so some may resonate more than others.
+No matter what your specialization is, we hope you will find at least one or two gems to add to your regular reading list here.

 2. CURIOUS CAT SCIENCE AND ENGINEERING BLOG

 There are several must-read engineering blogs run by Curious Cat, including the Science and Engineering Blog.
 John Hunter founded this organization.
 The site hosts blogs about management, finance, and the economy, among other topics.
 On the other hand, this section of the wiki includes posts covering topics such as sustainable ocean farming and medicinal plants that are neatly categorized into searchable categories.
 Students can learn about recent developments in various fields of engineering on this blog, and the many videos accompanying the articles may be very useful.

 3. SCREAMING CIRCUITS